modernfidelity/js-frontend-prototypes/angular1/README.md

 ### /#/react

-This demo component renders the vdata.php response with custom React components List, Card, SimpleTxt to highlight the performance improvements of 'Virtual Dom' and how the Angular framework 'View' layer can be interchanged with other libraries.
+This demo component renders the data response with custom React components List, Card, SimpleTxt to highlight the performance improvements of 'Virtual Dom' and how the Angular framework 'View' layer can be interchanged with other libraries.